villano-lab/galactic-spin-W1/paper/paper.md

 for any individual interested in investigating the effect of dark matter in spiral galaxies.
 Our workshop is designed to present a convenient platform for developing basic rotation curves focused on introducing newcomers to the concepts necessary for understanding galactic rotation.
-This is acheived by leading users through hands-on computational activities, including building and plotting their own rotation curves.
+This is achieved by leading users through hands-on computational activities, including building and plotting their own rotation curves.

 # Learning Objectives